dotnet/runtime/docs/coding-guidelines/project-guidelines.md

 `bin\$(MSBuildProjectName)\ref\$(TargetFramework)`

 ## src
 In the src directory for a library there should be only **one** `.csproj` file that contains any information necessary to build the library in various target frameworks.
-All supported target frameworks should be listed in the `TargetFrameworks` property.
+All supported target frameworks should be listed in the `TargetFramework` or `TargetFrameworks` property.

-All libraries should use `<Reference Include="..." />` for all their references to libraries that compose the shared framework of the current .NETCoreApp.
-That will cause them to be resolved against the locally built targeting pack which is located at `artifacts\bin\microsoft.netcore.app.ref`.
-The only exception to that rule right now is for partial facades which directly reference System.Private.CoreLib and thus need to directly reference other partial facades to avoid type conflicts.

-Other target frameworks than .NETCoreApp latest (i.e. `netstandard2.0`, `net462`, `net6.0`) should use ProjectReference items to reference dependencies.
+Libraries should use `ProjectReference` items to reference live dependencies.

 ### src\ILLink
 Contains the files used to direct the trimming tool.
 See [ILLink files](../workflow/trimming/ILLink-files.md).